 An Investment in a Better Tomorrow

 Maintaining stable long term funding ensures the viability of CDTA and improves the quality of life in our region.
-CDTA currently has a $74.3 million dollar annual budget, 625 employees and operates 306 vehicles to serve 55,000 customers daily on 50 + routes throughout the Capital Region.
+CDTA currently has an 86.1 million dollar annual budget, nearly 700 employees and operates more than 300 vehicles to serve 60,000 customers daily on 50 + routes throughout the Capital Region.

 CDTA has experienced record high ridership increases prompted by high gas prices, a new marketing branding campaign and implementation of a fare simplification program to make riding easier.
 Because of the present impact from the global economic recession, gas prices, rise of unemployment, and reduced state and federal funding, this trend has turned around.
 CDTA, among its other transit counterparts nationally, is currently presented with serious challenges in its attempt to maintain operations, let alone implement necessary service improvements.
 Despite this challenge, CDTA is continually to moves ahead to help prepare for a better future.